Location: Zimanga Private Reserve, Mkuze, KzaZulu-Natal, South Africa

 - Two Bird Bath Hides or Reflection Hides.
 These are ideal for small bird photography.

-- The larger Lagoon hide focuses on water birds and crocodiles in the summer season.
+- The larger Lagoon hide focuses on wading and water birds and crocodiles.

 - Two Overnight Hides – These are the only photographic hides for overnight photography of large mammals.
 The hides are equipped with special lights for photographing, tripods, beds, and even Wi-Fi.